Mrwow/Ladder/README.md

 ```

 ### Step 3: Install the Ladder
-Finally, you can install the ladder in your computer.I recommond use `develop` mode during the installation where Ladder is not actually installed in your computer
+Finally, you can install the ladder in your computer.I recommond use `develop` mode during the installation where Ladder is not actually installed in your computer.
+Each time you download the new version of Ladder, just replace with new code in the older and can go to step 4 directly.
 ```
 python setup.py develop
 ```
-or if you don't care
+or if you don't care, please use this command below
 ```
 python setup.py install
 ```
-if you want to delete it
+if you want to delete it, please use this command below
 ```
 pip uninstall ladder
 ```